microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 [Quickstart for Bash in Azure Cloud Shell tutorial](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).

-- Azure Data Science VM has Azure CLI 2.0 pre-installed but you may need to update it using [these instructions] (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to get get access to the latest features.
+- Azure Data Science VM has Azure CLI 2.0 pre-installed but you may need to update it using [these instructions] (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to get access to the latest features.

 - If you prefer to setup Azure CLI 2.0 on your computer, please follow [these instructions]